Constantia Wine Route

 Visit this beautiful, lush suburban area with incredible green belts and direct access to Table Mountain.

-Constantia is the oldest wine region in Southern Africa.
+Constantia is the oldest wine-producing region in the Southern Hemisphere, with an uninterrupted history of winemaking since 1685.
 The first Governor of the Cape, Simon van der Stel, researched the soils and climate and determined that the region had the best climate to plant vines – the first were planted here in 1685.

 Constantia wines, grown on the slopes of Table Mountain, have been world famous ever since – Napoleon Bonaparte, on his deathbed, requested the sweet wines of Constantia.

-The Constantia Valley offers a wide selection of dining experiences, catering for all tastes and ages.
-From the world-class Jonkershuis Restaurant to La Colombe at Silvermist and Buitenverwachting Restaurant, this wine route is a foodie’s dream.
-The valley is also dotted with bistros, pubs and variety of al fresco, family-friendly restaurants for those who like their dining more relaxed.
+The Constantia Wine Route offers a wide selection of dining experiences, catering for all tastes and ages.
+From the world-class Jonkershuis Restaurant to La Colombe at Silvermist Organic Estate and Buitenverwachting Restaurant, this wine route is a foodie’s dream.

 Those looking to relax and unwind in the valley are spoilt for choice.
 Choose from day spas, beauty salons, and yoga and fitness studios.
 Many of the wine farms, such as Steenberg, also offer spa facilities for residents.